fborraccetti/Model_T/README.md

 Credits
 ========
-Initially Developed by Stefano Cherchi
+Initially Developed by Stefano Cherchi, thanks for main ideas and first script file.